Sunday Worship Starts at 10am today! Join us in person or live stream here:

 Abound in Hope: Food for the Soul

-It is only through giving that we can receive, said St. Francis of Assisi, and so it has been for Calvary
+It is only through giving that we can receive, said St. Francis of Assisi, and so it has been for Calvary Presbyterian Church with Erica Land.

 Land, the pastry chef at Waterbar along the Embarcadero, recently appeared on “Beat Bobby Flay,” but long before her cooking showdown with the celebrity chef, she was baking for the congregation at Calvary.
 The church helped her in a time of need.

 In 2012, Land was abducted, drugged and left in an alley.
 The traumatic event led her to SF Safehouse, a nurturing community founded by Presbyterian minister Rev. Glenda Hope to assist women who have experienced sexual exploitation.
-Calvary has supported SF Safehouse’s mission for over 22 years—financially and with volunteers.
+Calvary has supported SF Safehouse’s mission for over 22 years —financially and with volunteers.

 Land spent 18 difficult months at Safehouse.
 Many days, she didn’t want to get out of bed.
 But, she

-regained a sense of self
+regained a sense of self.

 “It was a lifesaving thing for me,” said Land, who eventually moved into an apartment.